wp-plugins/add-to-any/README.txt

 = How can I remove the button(s) from individual posts and pages? =

+When editing a post or page, uncheck "Show sharing buttons", which is located at the bottom of the editor page.
+Be sure to update or publish to save your changes.

-Insert the following tag into the page or post (HTML tab) that you do not want the button(s) to appear in: `<!--nosharesave-->`
+An older method was to insert the following tag into the page or post (HTML tab) that you do not want the button(s) to appear in: `<!--nosharesave-->`

 = How can I force the button(s) to appear in individual posts and pages? =

+When editing a post or page, check the "Show sharing buttons" checkbox, which is located at the bottom of the editor page.
+Be sure to update or publish to save your changes.
+Note that, by default, AddToAny is setup to display on all posts and pages.

-If your button isn't already set up to appear (it is by default), insert the following tag into the page or post (HTML tab) that you want the button to appear in: `<!--sharesave-->`
+An older method was to insert the following tag into the page or post (HTML tab) that you want the button(s) to appear in: `<!--sharesave-->`

 = Why doesn't Facebook use the page title and how can I set the image Facebook uses? =